Bouncing Dark Matter: Bouncing Dark Matter in a Three Particle Framework

 \subsection{Indirect Detection}

-In the simple setup we are considering, the present day DM annihilation cross section $\chi\chi\to \phi_i\phi_i$ has approximately the same size as in the early Universe, since it proceeds through the $s$-wave.
-If $\phi_i$ decays to SM states, this can give rise to observable signals at current and future experiments.
-The indirect detection signatures from such cascade processes in dark sectors have been discussed in various papers, see e.g.~\cite{Elor:2015tva,Elor:2015bho,Bell:2016fqf,Barnes:2020vsc,Barnes:2021bsn,Gori:2018lem}.
-The most interesting phenomenological aspect of bouncing DM is that the associated cross sections can be significantly larger than $\langle \sigma v\rangle_{\text{canonical}}$.
+In the above setup, the present day DM annihilation cross section $\chi\chi\to \phi_i\phi_i$, which is $s$-wave, has approximately the same size as in the early Universe.
+If $\phi_i$ decays to SM states, such annihilations can produce observable signals at current and future experiments (see e.g.~\cite{Elor:2015tva,Elor:2015bho,Bell:2016fqf,Barnes:2020vsc,Barnes:2021bsn,Gori:2018lem} for studies of indirect detection signatures from cascade processes in dark sectors).
+The most interesting phenomenological aspect of bouncing DM is that these cross sections can be significantly larger than $\langle \sigma v\rangle_{\text{canonical}}$.
 In standard freezeout scenarios driven by DM self-annihilation, increasing $\langle\sigma v\rangle_{\chi\chi\to \phi_i\phi_i}\!>\!\langle \sigma v\rangle_{\text{canonical}}$ would lead to DM tracking its exponentially falling equilibrium curve for longer, freezing out with a relic abundance too small to match observations.
 For bouncing DM, however, this suppression can be overcome by the exponential enhancement after the bounce, hence larger $\langle\sigma v\rangle_{\chi\chi\to \phi_i\phi_i}$ remains compatible with the observed relic abundance.